jwynia/narrative-context-network/context-network/foundation/project_definition.md

-# Project Definition
+# Narrative Project Definition

 ## Purpose
-This document defines the core purpose, goals, and scope of the project.
+This document defines the core purpose, goals, and scope of the narrative project, including key elements of storytelling, worldbuilding, and audience engagement.

 ## Classification
 - **Domain:** Core Concept